geobacter-rs/about/CODING.md

   trigger)!
 * Stack references.
 The stack is not in accessible memory!
 * Allocating in kernels/device side.
 Use custom allocators if you really need it.
+* Calling a function which uses `asm!`.
+* Anything not Rust code, including anything called via FFI.
+This includes calling anything in libc.

+Everything else is fair game.

 Some non-issues:
 * 32bit system controlling a 64bit device.
 HSA requires that all agents use the same pointer size.